St Botolph-without-Bishopsgate: Present church

 The church suffered minor bomb damage in the Second World War and subsequently in the 1993 Bishopsgate bombing.

-By permission of the Rector, the Orthodox Parish of Saint Botolph in London worships there, part of the Antiochian Orthodox Archdiocese of the British Isles and Ireland.

 Baptisms, marriages and burials

 The infant son of the playwright Ben Jonson is buried in the churchyard, and baptisms in this church include Edward Alleyn in 1566, Emilia Lanier (née Bassano; widely considered to be the first Englishwoman to become a professional poet) on 27 January 1569, and John Keats (in the present font) in 1795.
 Emilia Lanier married Alfonso Lanier in the church on 18 October 1592.
 Mary Wollstonecraft, author of A Vindication of the Rights of Woman, was baptised there in 1759.

 At one point the satirist and essayist Stephen Gosson was rector.
 The didactic poet Robert Carliell (fl.
 1619), who championed the new Church of England, held property in the parish.

 Church hall

 Within the churchyard, the church hall is the Grade II, former livery hall of the Worshipful Company of Fan Makers.
 It is a single-storied classical red brick and Portland stone building, with niches containing figures of charity children.

 The figures which stood in the niches at the front of the building were previously painted every year by schoolchildren, but have since been restored and stripped of paint and, due to theft attempts, moved inside the hall.
 Modern replicas now stand in the niches on the front of the building.